moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/organization/_index.md

 - **Creation**
   - Organizations can be created.
 Form fields include name, URL, description, avatar, and visibility (readonly in Cells 1.0).
-  - An instance setting controls the ability to create Organizations other than the default Organization.
-This will be disabled on GitLab.com and self-managed GitLab in Cells 1.0.
-The creation form is only accessible when this instance setting is enabled.
+  - An admin setting controls the ability to create Organizations.
+This setting is enabled on GitLab.com and disabled by default on self-managed GitLab.
-  - On GitLab.com, additional Organizations other than the default Organization will be created in Secondary cells for specific customers.
+  - In addition to the admin setting, a feature flag will control the ability to create Organizations.
+On GitLab.com, this feature flag will only be enabled for GitLab team members.
 - **Editing**
   - Organizations can be edited.
 Form fields include name, ID (readonly), description, avatar, and visibility (readonly in Cells 1.0).
 Only accessible by Organization Owners.
   - Organization URL can be changed.
 Only accessible by Organization Owners.